tylertitsworth/5th-age-srd/Classes/Wizard.md

 #### Epic Feat

-When you cast the spell you can change the damage type to lightning or negative energy.
+When you cast the spell you can change the damage type to lightning or necrotic.

 ---